Skip to content

 6. Click Generate

-You should see some new files have appeared in your file tree.
+You will see some new files appear in your file tree.

 Click here to examine these files in more detail.